-This bling bar tape from Supacaz not only looks fancy, but it also delivers the goods!
-With an EVA metallic top layer for vibration dampening and Kush foam and silicone gel for extra comfort, it feels just as good as it looks.
+This black bar tape from Pro not only looks fancy, but it also delivers the goods!
+Made with a high-end and lightweight synthetic leather tape, it feels just as good as it looks.

-The shiny oil-slick design is an eye-catching accompaniment to a steel-frame track bike or shiny aluminum road bike, although it may be a bit thick for serious racers.
+The black oil-slick design is an eye-catching accompaniment to a steel-frame track bike or shiny aluminum road bike, and it’s also perfect for serious racers.

-Bling is the perfect Supacaz bar tape for that cyclist who likes to be flashy but also demands a high-quality ride.
-Aluminum bar end plugs are included to finish off the bling effect in authentic style.
+The Pro Race Control bar tape is for that cyclist who likes to be sleek but also demands a high-quality ride.

 Bontrager Grippytack Handlebar Tape

 - MSRP: $37.00